openfin/hello-openfin-selenium-java-example/README.md

 * OpenFin RunTime must be shut down after a test is completed

 ### Assumptions
-* Please remove `devtools_port` from app config json file
-* Version 6.49.17.14+ of Runtime is required
+* Version 10.66.x.x of Runtime is required

 ## Launch
 ## Run Locally